matrixorigin/matrixorigin.io/docs/MatrixOne/Reference/SQL-Reference/Data-Manipulation-Language/load-data.md

 4. The parallel loading of files requires that the files be in uncompressed format, and parallel loading of files in compressed form is not currently supported.
 5. The `load data local` dose not support parallel loading now.
 6. When you use `load data local`, you need to use the command line to connect to the MatrixOne service host: `mysql -h <mo-host -ip> -P 6001 -udump -p111 --local-infile`.
+7. MatrixOne does not support `ESCAPED BY` currently.
+Writing or reading special characters differs from MySQL to some extent.